willis240/willis240.github.io/README.md

 - Added floats for the average and maximum values of the Google Pinging Project
 - Edited the Jupyter Notebook to account for all of the changes made on Friday and today so far
+- Wrote a paragraph about my work at ACEP for use in ACEP This Week

 ## About Me